Changissnz/nu_merchant_principal/README.md

 # About the Simplicity of the Cycle <a name="p21"></a>

-The conceptual cycle has produced some classic phrases after having found their way into common dialogue, discussion, and other kinds of linguistic expression.
+The conceptual cycle has produced some phrases made classic after having found their way into common dialogue, discussion, and other kinds of linguistic expression.
 For an encouraging remark, try "maybe next time".
 For a rationale on what is believed to be justice exemplified, "that is karma" and "what comes around goes around".
 For telling another what they are in the totality of existence, "know your place in the circle of life".
 For admitting to the consequences of a bad decision or events outside of one's own control, "it is a cyclical